Git Integration for Jira Cloud Documentation

 Only configure the variables enclosed in <> (tags) and leave variables enclosed in {} (brackets) as is.

-You can create several custom configuration to support other git hosting providers.
-The following five URLs should be configured for setup:
+You can create several custom configurations to support other git hosting providers.
+Configure the following five URLs for setup:

 Option Description